Did you have to check out our first tip on taking control of your time? If you haven’t, you can check it out HERE.

 - Schedule family commitments, sports, and vacations first.
 When I was first in business, I used to re-schedule trips, date nights, and other things all the time to work around my clients.
 I was always putting my family on the back burner.
 But now, I schedule my family, my kids’ sports, and vacations first.
 They take priority.
 Clients are scheduled next.
 Granted, there are times that sports schedules come out after I have scheduled things, so there are a few games that I miss, but I try to be on top of it as much as I can, and even try to reschedule clients so that I can be there for the games.
 It doesn’t always work, but I constantly try to do it all.
 And I have to stick to my guns.
 So even if a client calls me and tries to book the most amazing wedding ever that is right in the middle of my family vacation, I still say no. And here is the thing…if someone wants you bad enough, they will make it work around you.
 I have honestly had dozens of brides change their dates just so I could shoot their wedding.
 And like I said above, if you put your family first it will all work out.

 If you’re not sure that building a life where you aren’t glued to your computer, or worried about answering emails, is possible- I promise it is POSSIBLE.
 It is possible for me and it is possible for you.

-And if you are really serious about finally being the master of your minutes, I invite you to check out our 7S Living Community.
+And if you are really serious about finally being the master of your minutes, I invite you to check out The Blueprint.
 Here you can have access to the full 24-Hour Work Week Course, Dealing With Digital Distractions, Unplugged Summer, “Almost” Unplugged Family and tips for every person in your family!
 Get all the details by CLICKING HERE.